Chase Claypool Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- Claypool has caught 54 passes on 98 targets for 823 yards and one touchdown, averaging 51.4 yards per game.
+- Claypool has 823 receiving yards on 54 catches (98 targets) with one touchdown this season, averaging 51.4 yards per game.

-- So far this season, 15.8% of the 620 passes thrown by his team have gone Claypool's way.
+- Claypool has been the target of 98 of his team's 620 passing attempts this season, or 15.8% of the target share.

-- With 11 targets in the red zone this season, Claypool has been on the receiving end of 11.8% of his team's 93 red zone pass attempts.
+- Claypool (11 red zone targets) has been the recipient of 11.8% of his team's 93 red zone pass attempts.

 - The Steelers have run 61.9% passing plays and 38.1% rushing plays this season.
 They rank 21st in the NFL in scoring.